scitran/client/Connecting-and-Authentication.md

 ***

+### General use

-A connection to the Flywheel site is established by creating a scitran object
+A scitran client connection to the Flywheel site is established by creating a scitran Matlab object
 ```
 st = scitran('stanfordlabs');
 ```

-The scitran object returned (**st** in this case) contains the Flywheel database url, the instance name, a way to access the Flywheel SDK methods, and hidden information about user permission.
+The scitran object (**st** in this case) contains the Flywheel database url, the instance name, a way to access the Flywheel SDK methods, and hidden information about user permission.
 ```
 st =